fcoury/qmk_firmware/keyboards/tv44/keymaps/mrkeebs/readme.md

 # MrKeeb's minivan layout

+_DISCLAIMER:_ This layout is heavily inspired on [jetpacktuxedo's layout](https://github.com/qmk/qmk_firmware/tree/master/keyboards/tv44/keymaps/jetpacktuxedo).

 This differs quite a bit from the stock layout but leaves keys in a more familiar position in my opinion.
 It is designed to use the arrow+command layout, but I used a fairly similar layout for the normal arrow layout.
 Additionally, I use an mx lock switch on the key between the right space key and the arrow cluster.
 If you don't want to use a lock switch you should change MO(4) on the base layer to use TG(4) instead for a similar effect.

-This layout has also been customized to better suit macOS in a few ways: the Alt and Win keys have been refersed and both volume and brightness controls have been added to Layer 2.
+This layout has also been customized to better match macOS in a few ways: the Alt and Win keys have been refersed and both volume and brightness controls have been added to Layer 2.

 Finally, full LED support for revisions that use pin B7.
 Using the right Alt key (mapped to layer 4) with G (on/off), H (increase brightness), L (decrease) and K (breathing).